-To remove a restricted mode of operation.
-For example, jailbreaking may enable content with digital rights to be used on any computer, or it may allow enhanced third-party operating systems or applications to be used on a mobile device.
-While jailbreaking is the term used for Apple's devices, rooting is the equivalent operation in the Android world (see
+To remove an operating system's restrictions on any computing device but most often on smartphones.
+For example, jailbreaking may enable content with digital rights to be used, or it may allow uncertified applications to be run.
+While jailbreaking is the term typically used for Apple devices, "rooting" is the equivalent in the Android world (see

 iPhone jailbreaking,